How to Create Effective Survey Questions

 • Giving you insights when trying to launch into new markets.

-• Collecting feedback following a new customer purchase and use it as a way to establish a longer term relationship with that customer.
+• Collecting feedback following a new customer purchase and using it as a way to establish a longer-term relationship with that customer.

 Remember, if the data isn’t serving a specific purpose it’s not going to be as useful.
 Your first step in any survey should always be to ask yourself what your objective is and work from there.